-Mission, Values, and Program Goals

-Marshall B. Ketchum University The School of Physician Assistant Studies Mission
+Mission, Values, and Program Goals Marshall B. Ketchum University The School of Physician Assistant Studies Mission

-Our mission is to educate individuals to become competent and compassionate Physician Assistants who provide the highest quality health care in a collaborative environment, are dedicated to their communities, and advance the PA profession.
+Our mission is to educate individuals to become compassionate PAs who deliver the highest quality healthcare in a collaborative environment, serve diverse communities, work to eliminate health disparities, and improve overall health outcomes while advancing the PA profession.